wso2/docs-ei/en/streaming-integrator/docs/guides/fault-Handling.md

-# Fault Handling
+# Handling Errors

-Siddhi allows you to manage any faults that may occur when handling streaming data in a graceful manner.
-This section explains the different ways in which the faults can be handled gracefully.
+Siddhi allows you to manage any errors that may occur when handling streaming data in a graceful manner.
+This section explains the different ways in which the errors can be handled gracefully.

 ## Handling runtime errors